 Pat the chicken breasts dry with paper towels.
-Cut each breast in half diagonally into 2 thinner cutlets.
+Cut each breast in half horizontally into 2 thinner cutlets.
 Alternately, place the chicken breasts between two sheets of plastic wrap and pound to an even thickeness.

 In a shallow bowl combine the flour, salt, pepper and garlic powder.
 Set aside.

 Add 2 tablespoons butter and 1 tablespoon olive oil to a large skillet.
 Heat over medium until the butter is melted.
 Dredge 3 chicken cutlets in the flour mixture, coating both sides, shaking off the excess flour.
 Add the coated chicken to the skillet and cook until well browned, about 5 minutes.
 Turn and cook another 3-5 minutes.
 Remove the cooked chicken to a plate and cover to keep warm.
 Repeat until all chicken is browned.

 Add remaining 2 tablespoons butter to the pan and heat until melted.
 Add the sliced mushrooms and cook, undistrubed, until the mushrooms are very dark on one side.
 Stir and turn the mushrooms and continue cooking until the moisture is released and then evaporated, and the mushrooms are all well browned.